dwyl/learn-html5/README.md

 you should install some aditional software - Notepad, Visual Studio Code, gedit/vim/nano, Atom, Sublime, etc.
 There are billions of text editors that will help you out but the one you need is probably Notepad++.
 > https://notepad-plus-plus.org

+## What resources do I need?
+Most of the knowledge you'll need, will be in this guide.
+But in the IT world things are changing pretty fast.
+So make sure you educate yourself on new innovations, best practices and technologies.
+Make sure to check out our resources.md file where you will find some interesting guides, books and even more additional information.

 ## The basics
 <ul>